Birds of North Carolina:

 Coastal Plain Transient, mainly along the coast.
 Uncommon in spring, and often fairly common to common in fall, at Bodie/Pea Islands; mostly uncommon at best elsewhere along the central coast, and generally rare in spring and rare to uncommon in fall along the southern coast.
 In the Tidewater zone, rare in spring and locally uncommon in fall, at suitable lakes or impoundments.
 Farther inland, very rare to rare in spring, and rare to locally uncommon in fall.
 Mostly late Apr to mid- or late May, and early Jul to mid-Nov, with a peak from early Aug to mid-Sep.
 Four early winter records -- singles at Goldsboro, 23 Dec 2003; at Lake Mattamuskeet, 29 Dec 1996; at the latter lake, 29 Dec 2009; and two just east of Aurora (Beaufort), 25-30 Dec 2022.
 One at Eagle Island (Brunswick) on 1 Jan 2022 was apparently a first state record for that month.
 One reported at Bodie Island on 1 Feb 2009, if correctly identified, was quite remarkable for midwinter.
 Peak counts: 1,000, Bodie-Pea Islands, 23 Aug 1974; 420, Lake Mattamuskeet, 8 Aug 2009; 224, Eagle Island near Wilmington, during Aug 1991.

 Mountains Transient.
-Casual in spring, and very rare in fall, with all but two published records so far from Henderson.
-Four spring records, all between 2 May and 20 May.
-Fall records (about 13) between 18 Jul - 26 Sep.
+Casual to very rare in spring, and very rare in fall, with all but two published records so far from Henderson.
+Six spring records, all between 2 May and 20 May.
+Fall records (about 14) between 18 Jul - 26 Sep.
 Notable was a first for the northern mountains at Price Lake (Watauga) from 26 Aug - 1 Sep 2021.
 Peak counts: 30, Jeffress Road, 8 Sep 2004; 9, Hooper Lane, 5 Sep 2006; 8, Mills River valley, 18 Jul 2014; 6-8, Hooper Lane, 25-29 Jul 2001.
 The only record outside that county was of 4 birds just east of Brevard (Transylvania) on 3 Aug 2018.

 Finding Tips In Aug or early Sep, one has a good chance to see them at the impoundments at Pea or Bodie islands; Lake Mattamuskeet at that time, if flats are showing, can be good as well.
 In mid-May, smaller numbers can be seen at Pea and Bodie islands, in full alternate plumage.
 When inland reservoirs show extensive flats in summer and fall, Stilt Sandpipers can often be found, but usually in numbers less than 10 birds.